Frequently Asked Questions

-If a package's license shows with a background that is orange or red, it is for one of three reasons:
+If a package's license shows with an orange or red exclamation mark icon, it is for one of three reasons:

 - The package has no license.

-- We're unable to detect the software license that the package uses.
+- We have been unable to automatically detect the software license used by the package.

-- The license chosen by the package authors is incompatible with the terms and conditions of the App Store.
+- The license chosen by the package authors may be incompatible with the App Store.

-If the package license is showing as "No License", it means we could not find any license information in the package repository.
+If the package license is showing as "No License" with a red exclamation icon, we could not find any license information in the package repository.

-If you are considering using a package that does not have a license, you should be aware that it presents a significant legal risk.
-Code without a license is not open-source, and the original author reserves all rights by default.
-For more information, read this great blog post on the significant risks of using unlicensed code.
+Using a package that does not have a license presents a significant legal risk.
+Unlicensed code is not open-source, and the original author reserves all rights by default.
+For more information, read this great blog post on using unlicensed code.

 If you are the package author, you can fix this by adding a

-LICENSE file with an open-source license that is compatible with the terms and conditions of the App Store.
-The Swift Package Index will update license metadata a few hours after you push a license to the repository.
+LICENSE file with an open-source license in your package's repository.
+The Swift Package Index will update license metadata a few hours after you add the license.

-If you are the package author of a package showing an unknown license, and you believe it should show a valid open-source license, please see GitHub's documentation.
+If you are the author of a package showing with an unknown license and believe it should show a valid open-source license, please see GitHub's documentation.
 The Swift Package Index will update licenses a few hours after GitHub recognises a valid license.

-If the package license shows with an orange background but does not say "No License" or "Unknown License", then the package is using a license which is incompatible with the terms and conditions of the App Store, such as any GPL style license.
-If you are considering shipping your app to the App Store, you should be aware that using code licensed under one of these licences presents a legal risk.
+If the package license shows with an orange exclamation icon but does not say "No License" or "Unknown License", then the package is using a license which may be incompatible with how the App Store works, such as a GPL-style license.
+If you are considering shipping software that includes a package licensed with one of these licenses to the App Store, you should be aware that using code licensed under one of these licences may present a legal risk.

 All participation in this project, whether contributing code, communicating in discussions or issues, or pull requests, is subject to our code of conduct.
 Please read the Code of Conduct before contributing.

 Is there an API?